yaboygmoney/HackTheBoxWriteups/luke.md

 ```
 ![](https://yaboygmoney.github.io/htb/images/luke/nmap.jpg)

-Our scan shows we have FTP, Web, NodeJS, and HTTP-Like on 8000.
+Our scan shows we have FTP, Web, NodeJS, and HTTP-Like on 8000 (Disclaimer: I'm fairly certain SSH wasn't available when I first tackled this box.
+It might be on now because it's still live for free users, but I had to go back to get a screenshot).
 I just worked down the list here.
 FTP didn’t provide a whole lot.
 We get one text file, for_Chihiro.txt:

 ![](https://yaboygmoney.github.io/htb/images/luke/for_Chihiro.JPG)